gilbertohasnofb/auxjad/docs/api/index.rst

 ..  note::

     Auxjad classes and functions are imported directly into the ``auxjad`` namespace.
-Therefore, to use a class such as ``CartographySelector`` you only need to import ``auxjad`` and instantiate the class from its
+Therefore, to use a class such as :class:`CartographySelector` you only need to import ``auxjad`` and instantiate the class from its
     namespace:

     >>> import auxjad